Tong Transfer

 Transfer Activities

 Tong transfer activities are a wonderful way to develop fine motor skills, coordination, and concentration.
 Transfer activities can be introduced to children from the time they are capable of self-feeding.
 However, transfer activities are also enjoyed by toddler and preschool aged children.
 For added complexity, try introducing different types of tongs, and chopsticks.
 Remember to present from left to right to prepare your child for writing and reading.
+See our instructional video guide and a range of home lessons below to introduce your child to tonging activities.

 Home Lesson One